suzaku01/mhf_displayer/README.md

 Changed to be able to display HP of multiple large monster at same time, up to 4.
 Added a panel that shows various values of large monster such as poison, sleep.
 Currently only works for 1st monster.

+## v1.4.1
+Added non-HGE support, but monster info panel is disabled temporary.
+Fixed a problem where even the buttons disappeared when the player information panel was turned off.